altomator/ALTO-IIIF/README.md

-## Extracting illustrations from ALTO files With IIIF
+## Extracting illustrations from ALTO files with IIIF

 ### Synopsis